FabianLins/cookie_banner_jquery/README.md

 This is the jQuery version of my Cookie Banner Notification.
 There is also a Vanilla JavaScript version of this available: https://github.com/FabianLins/cookie_banner_js

-To use this Flyout Menu, you have to do a few things:
+To use this Cookie Banner, you have to do a few things:

 # How does it work?
 - I have used flex boxes for this banner.